Have you ever wondered why people who don’t like cats are often the first people cats will seek out in a room?

 People who don’t like cats tend to also avert their eyes or look at cats for just a moment at a time.
 For some reason, cats like this from new people!

 So don’t stare right into kitty’s eyes for a long period of time.
 When you do have their attention, do a slow blink.
-This means that you close your eyes slowly, hold them closed for a minute, and then open them slowly while looking at the cat.
+This means that you close your eyes slowly, hold them closed for a moment, and then open them slowly while looking at the cat.

 In cat language, this means “I trust you.”